How the Design of Our Cities Reflects Caste, Class Anxieties

 Although the Model Tenancy Act recently underwent some progressive changes – the regulations have made it harder to evict people without cause and have made it mandatory for rental agreements to be in writing – awareness remains low.
 Further, there is still very little way to regulate bias.
 “We need to begin thinking about the need for a certain kind of rights of tenants, which protect people across caste, across class, across intersections,” says Sushmita.

-And while such frameworks and legislations are crucial for ending discrimination and pushing for inclusive growth of the cities, it “should not be another law framed through a top-down approach,” points out Asif.
+And while such frameworks and legislations are crucial for ending discrimination and pushing for inclusive growth of the cities, it “should not be another law framed through a top-down approach,” points out Asaf.

 A 2020 paper identified a flaw with how we study segregation in cities spatially, which further eclipses our policies.
 Most studies rely on how people are scattered across different “wards” – sub-divisions of a town – but this measure doesn’t quite reveal how communities are segregated at a finer level.
 Without this knowledge, we never quite understand how marginalized communities live, and where.

-Therefore, Asif says, “It should include learnings and experiences from the bottom-up which takes into account the realities that marginal and vulnerable populations face in their everyday lives.”
+Therefore, Asaf says, “It should include learnings and experiences from the bottom-up which takes into account the realities that marginal and vulnerable populations face in their everyday lives.”
 It perhaps starts with realizing that there is no one city: there are cities of privilege, cities of hunger, and cities of in-betweenness that demand subservience from their residents.